mickvangelderen/ezconf/readme.md

 console.log(config.USERNAME);
 ```

 ezconf determines the right config file by looking at process.NODE_ENV.
-If NODE_ENV is not 'production' or 'test' it defaults to 'development'.
+If NODE_ENV is not `test` or `production` it defaults to `development`.